prolept/OxCode/README.md

  - Does this extension use any online services?
     - No, this extension is self contained.
 It doesn't use any telemetry services.
  - How to report a bug  ?
     - via the github repository.
 If you can fix it, feel free to send us pull requests.
-However, please note that the command-line executable is a closed-source software.
  - Does this extension support prior version of OxMetrics ?
     - It has not been tested, but it should work.
  - How to request a feature ?